Minres/SystemC-Components/README.md

 - com.itjw.txviewer.feature
 	the feature combining the plugins above into a somhow usable form

-To build the plugins the Eclipse SDK or PDE use used.
+To build the plugins the Eclipse SDK or PDE can be used.
 In both cases the Groovy eclipse plugin (http://groovy.codehaus.org/Eclipse+Plugin or Market) has to be installed.

+TODO
+====
+- refactor the graphical viewer
+- add means for testing and tests
+- additional analysis means
+- VCD reader